pwdd/pwdd.github.io/_posts/2016-08-01-getting-to-know-clojure.md

 ;-> nil
 ```

+Other things that I learned by trying it out:

 ## `when-let`

 This one is similar, but it uses the `when` logic (*when something is true, do this; there is no 'else'*)